alspitz/instanbuntu/README.md

 In order to run 3D accelerated programs such as rviz, additional graphics drivers such as nvidia-384 need to be installed manually.

+For example, to install `nvidia-driver-520` in the Ubuntu 20.04 chroot, you will need to unable the "restricted" area of the updates repository by adding the appropriate line to `/etc/apt/sources.list`.

 # Troubleshooting

 ## chown: invalid group: 'root:staff' when using apt.